 In order to execute on our human capital strategy, the wellbeing of our team members comes first.
 To that end, we provide several benefits focused on the various physical, mental, and financial aspects of wellness.
-For example, during the COVID-19 pandemic, we implemented changes in our business to protect our team members and their families.
-These changes included flexible working schedules, weekly on-site testing, technology support and mandatory vaccination for all team members.
+For example, in response to the COVID-19 pandemic, we implemented changes in our business to protect our team members and their families.
+These changes include flexible working schedules, weekly on-site testing, technology support and mandatory vaccination for all team members.
+As of December 31, 2021, all of our team members were in compliance with our COVID-19 vaccination policy.